Have an account? |

 The traditional gifts of the magi—gold, frankincense and myrrh—may have had symbolic as well as practical value.
 Researchers believe the medicinal uses of frankincense were known to the author of Matthew’s gospel.

 Still others have suggested that the gifts of the magi were a bit more practical—even medicinal in nature.
 Researchers at Cardiff University have demonstrated that frankincense has an active ingredient that can help relieve arthritis by inhibiting the inflammation that breaks down cartilage tissue and causes arthritis pain.
 The new study validates traditional uses of frankincense as an herbal remedy to treat arthritis in communities of North Africa and the Arabian Peninsula, where the trees that produce this aromatic resin grow.
-Did the Magi “from the East” know of frankincense’s healing properties when they presented it to young Jesus?
+Did the magi “from the East” know of frankincense’s healing properties when they presented it to young Jesus?

 Based on Strata, “The Magi’s Gifts—Tribute or Treatment?”
 Biblical Archaeology Review, January/February 2012.